By Collin County Criminal Defense Lawyer Jeremy Rosenthal

 If you are being denied the ability to travel while on probation — call your lawyer!

-*Jeremy Rosenthal is an attorney licensed to practice in Texas.
-He is Board Certified in Criminal Law by the Texas Board of Legal Specialization.
+*Jeremy Rosenthal is Board Certified in Criminal Law by the Texas Board of Legal Specialization and licensed by the Supreme Court of Texas.
 For any question you may have you should contact an attorney directly.